teroelonen/pori-kada/README.md

 All hotfixes must be based on the `production` branch.
 The `develop` branch is used only for testing and must never be merged back to master.

-Tip: You can use drush aliases to execute drush commands without loggin into the servers or vagrant box.
-For example `drush @pori.local cc css-js`.
+Tip: You can use drush aliases to execute drush commands without logging into the servers or vagrant box.
+For example `drush @pori-kada.local cc css-js`.

 ### Folder structure